-New Hanover County will be raking in money at the expense of cash-strapped landlords when the new year rolls around and there doesn’t seem to be much you can do about it this year.
+New Hanover County will be raking in money at the expense of cash-strapped rental property owners when the new year rolls around and there doesn’t seem to be much you can do about it this year.
 While not entirely new, New Hanover County will continue squeezing every dime out of residential landlords with its ‘updated’ personal property tax policy.

 This severe and unfair over-application of law in New Hanover County could be the start to other unfair laws, or over-application of those currently existing, as is the case here.
 As we all know, new taxation is a very slippery slope.
 Furthermore, the county is clearly counting on busy landlords overlooking their egregious overvaluations, a tactic that seems predatory at best.

 What’s Considered Personal Property and What’s its True Value?

 Any property fixed or mounted to the property is not personal property and should never be considered for this tax.
 That means tv mounts, curtain rods, mounted microwaves, built-in stoves/ovens (exclude the more common slide-in), dishwashers, and pretty much anything screwed or bolted to the actual home.